menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cascade is worth considering.

-In terms of college education, Cascade is nearly on par with the US average for all cities of 21.84%: 20.94% of adults 25 and older in Cascade have a bachelor's degree or advanced degree.
+The education level of Cascade citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.94% of adults 25 and older in Cascade have a college degree.

 The per capita income in Cascade in 2022 was $40,111, which is lower middle income relative to Maryland, and upper middle income relative to the rest of the US.
 This equates to an annual income of $160,444 for a family of four.
 However, Cascade contains both very wealthy and poor people as well.